11 User Stories & Requirements

 User Stories

-It is important to note, however, that user stories are not about the system itself.
-Instead, user stories provide us with information about the actions or functionalities that are important to the users that we will need to build into our software solution.
+It is important to note that user stories are not about the system.
+Instead, user stories provide us with information about the user.
+Specifically, user stories describe things a user expects to do when using a system.

 It is also important to note that user stories are not about implementation.
 User stories do not tell us how something needs to be built.
 Consider the following user story:

 While this user story informs us of what the user might want to do, it doesn’t tell us how they might do it.
-There are a number of ways that they might look up their grades.
+There are several ways that they might look up their grades.
 For that reason, user stories are not instructions.

 The general format of a User Story